davetron5000/naildrivin5.com/_posts/2019-11-11-solid-is-not-solid-rexamining-the-single-responsibility-principle.md

 sends the user back to the form to fix the validation problems.

-Setting aside the "bug fix and new feature" reasons to change, this class sure sounds like it has lots reasons to change.
+Setting aside the "bug fix and new feature" reasons to change, this class sure sounds like it has lots of reasons to change.
 We might add more params needed to require a widget.
 We might decide we need to route the user somewhere else when a widget gets created.
 We may decided that we should send an email to an admin every time a Widget is created.
 So clearly this code violates the Single Responsibility Principle and thus is bad and should be changed.
 Right?